Rational Structures on Automorphic Representations

 \subsection{Results for reductive groups}

 For a general connected linear reductive group $G$ over a number field $F$, Buzzard and Gee \cite{buzzardgee2011} generalized Clozel's notion of algebraicity for $\GL(n)$ to $G$ in order to formulate corresponding conjectures about the existence of Galois representations attached to automorphic representations $\Pi$ of $G(\Adeles_F)$.
 Buzzard and Gee introduce in fact {\em two} notions of algebraicity for $\Pi$: $C$-algebraicity and $L$-algebraicity, where the first notion generalizes that of a {\em cohomological} representation, and the second notion conjecturally corresponds to those representations which admit Galois representations.
 Buzzard and Gee show that while these two notions on $G$ do in general not agree, passing from $G$ to a suitable covering group $\widetilde{G}$ enables them to twist $C$-algebraic representations into $L$-algebraic representations and vice versa (cf.\ section 5.2 of loc.\ cit.).

 By definition, $C$- and $L$-algebraicity are local properties of the archimedean component $\Pi_\infty$ of an automorphic representation $\Pi$, and a consequence of the existence of motivic Galois representations attached to $\Pi$ would be that the Satake parameters of unramified components $\Pi_v$ at finite places $v$ are algebraic and generate a finite extension $E$ of $\QQ$.
 A representation with the latter properties is called $L$-arithmetic in loc.\ cit., and the corresponding notion of $C$-arithmeticity means that the unramified representations $\Pi_v$ at finite places $v$ are, as Hecke modules, defined over a number field $E$.

 Let $G$ be a connected linear reductive group over $\QQ$.
 The case of a general number field reduces to this case via restriction of scalars.
 Shin and Templier showed in \cite{shintemplier2014} that for a cohomological cuspidal automorphic representation $\Pi$ of $G(\Adeles)$ the field of rationality $\QQ(\Pi)$ of $\Pi^{(\infty)}$ is a number field.
-However Shin and Templier did not construct a rational structure on the latter space defined over a number field.
+However they did not construct a rational structure on the latter space defined over a number field.
 The authors of loc.\ cit.\ exhibit only a $\overline{\QQ}$-rational structure.
 Such a $\Pi$ is always $C$-algebraic in the sense of \cite{buzzardgee2011}.
 In particular, $\Pi$ is expected to be $C$-arithmetic, cf.\ Conjecture 3.1.6 of loc.\ cit.